Millie-10/Commonwealth-Games-2022/README.md

 ## Introduction

-This project is about the Commonwealth Games 2022 hosted by Birmingham UK started.
-It started on July 28 and ended on August 8th 2022.
+This project is about the Commonwealth Games 2022 hosted by Birmingham United Kingdom.
+It started on July 28 and ended on August 8, 2022.
 It was done to test the knowledge of PowerBi I have acquired so far.
 Commonwealth Games is a sports competition in which only the Commonwealth of Nations and their territories are eligible to participate.
-Commonwealth of Nations are a group of sovereign nations which were former colonies of the British Empire.
+Commonwealth of Nations are a group of sovereign nations which were former British Empire colonies.
 A total of 72 countries participated in 2022 Commonwealth Games.

-Datasets were gotten from Kaggle.com, for quality issues, it was compared to the data in the Birmingham2022 website.
+Datasets were obtained from Kaggle.com; for quality issues, it was compared to the data on the Birmingham2022 website.

-I thought it would be nice to see:
+I thought it will be an excellent idea to see:

 *	Which team had the most medals.
-*	Which team topped the rank.
+*	Which team topped the rank table.
 *	The most decorated athlete.
 *	Which teams participated.
 *	How the teams performed generally compared to 2018.